-1. Salaries shall be increased based on the average percent of year to year change in the Consumer Price Index (CPI) U.S. City Average, Urban Wage Earners and Clerical Workers) reported for each of the twelve (12) months ending with the month of March 2019, rounded to the nearest one-tenth of one percent (1/10%), provided, however, such increase shall not be less than two percent (2%) no more than four percent (4%); and
+a.
+Effective June 29, 2025, salaries will be increased based on the average percent of the year-to-year change in the Consumer Price Index (CPI-W) U.S. City Average, Urban Wage Earners and Clerical Workers) reported for each of the twelve (12) months ending with the month of March 2025, rounded to the nearest one-tenth of one percent (1/10%), provided, however, the increase will not be less than one percent (1%) nor more than four percent (4.0%).